Century High School (Santa Ana, California)

 Century High School is located in Santa Ana, California.
 It is one of the smallest campuses in Orange County, built to house 1500 students.

 It was built in 1989.
 Its mascot is the Centurion, and the school colors are blue, silver, and green.

-Century's current administration consists of one school principal (Nata Shin) and two assistant principals, Mr. Scott Michael, and Ms. Anne Harper.

 Student body

 The school's student body is largely homogeneous and reflects the Latino ethnic makeup of the surrounding community.
 It is composed of roughly 93% Hispanic, 5% Asian, 2% Caucasian, 0.5% African American, 0.3% other and mixed and includes 7 different languages spoken.
 Student life can be seen on the morning broadcast that the school produces every day.

-The school is also home to many clubs and organizations such as the NJROTC (but is housed at Santa Ana High School due to the low number of participants from Century High School), Mock Trial, Polynesian Dance Team, Junior Varsity and Co-ed Varsity Cheer-leading teams, a Marching Band, Concert, & Jazz Band, Color Guard and Drum Line groups, Orchestra musicians, Woman's Chorus and Chamber Singers, and the TEACH and e-Business Academy, which is a competitive program and have won district, county, state, and nationwide competitions.
-Their music groups (band, choir, etc.) constantly achieve awards every year.